 It’s a common misconception that Second Charges are costly.
 Though this was the case in the past, both fees and interest rates have fallen dramatically, especially since the MCD.

 But it’s important to make clear to your clients that, because these loans are secured and have lower legal priority than a conventional First Charge, they can carry higher interest rates in line with the bigger risk taken by lenders.

 On the other hand, unlike with First Charges, clients often have the option of not paying upfront for valuation fees and other costs.

 6. “What’s the paperwork like?”

-Because Second Charges are regulated under the same regime as First Charge mortgages, the paperwork requirements are actually very similar.
-There shouldn’t be much new or different that you need to learn.
-And when Vantage is providing the advice to your client, we take responsibility for getting the compliance right.
+Because Second Charges are regulated under the same regime as First Charge mortgages, the paperwork requirements are fairly similar.
+There shouldn’t be much new or different that you need to learn, but they will have an application form and declaration form (which not all first charge lenders will have).
+But when Vantage is providing the advice to your client, we take responsibility for getting the compliance right.
 So that’s a weight off your shoulders.